weien02/ip/docs/README.md

 # Qwerty User Guide

-Welcome to Qwerty, your very own task and loan manager that’ll help you keep track of everything on your todo list — from deadlines to events, and even loans (because we all know that *one* person who *always* forgets what they owe).
-It's easy to use, looks simple, but packs a punch when it comes to keeping you organised.
+Welcome to Qwerty, your very own task and loan manager that’ll help you keep track of everything on your todo list — from deadlines to events, and even loans.
+Not only that, Qwerty not-so-secretly judges you for your procrastination.
+Ready to be guilt-tripped into productivity?
+Qwerty's gotchu.

 ---